thoom/enhance/README.md

  placed in the container array instead.
 The purpose of the container is to provide a space for additional data to be attached that doesn't pollute the table data.

+#### Usage

+There are several ways to access the data in an entity.
+Here are a few options:

+  * As an object:

+        $entity->foo = 'bar';
+        echo $entity->foo; //prints "bar"

+  * As an array:

+        $entity['foo'] = 'bar';
+        echo $entity['foo']; //prints "bar"

+The entity by default saves data to the modified array if key exists in the values array, otherwise it's saved to the container's array.
+This can be overridden very easily by creating get/set methods named after the keys to be overridden.

+For example, if we want to make sure that the key _foo_ is made lowercase before it's saved to the modified array, in your entity class add a setFoo method:

+    class BazEntity extends Thoom\Db\EntityAbstract
+    {
+        protected function setFoo($value)
+        {
+           $this->modified['foo'] = strtolower($value);
+        }
+    }

+Now if we made the same calls as before:

+    $entity['foo'] = 'BaR';
+    echo $entity['foo'] // prints "bar" not "BaR"!

+Obviously you want to be careful with this functionality, since your input may not match the output!

+Using this functionality you could also introduce some faux properties.
+For instance, say your database stores the user's name as firstName and lastName.
+You don't want to have to concat these values all the time.
+Instead, create a faux property!

+    class UserEntity extends Thoom\Db\EntityAbstract
+    {
+        protected function getFullName()
+        {
+           return $this->values['firstName'] . ' ' . $this->values['lastName'];
+        }
+    }

+Now use it like any other property (say this user has the first name: _Bruce_ and last name: _Banner_):

+    $user = $userManager->read($primaryKey);
+    echo $user->fullName; //prints "Bruce Banner"

+Note that if you tried to set the full name, it would end up storing the value in the container array unless you also created a setFullName method:

+    protected function setFullName($value)
+    {
+        $names = explode(' ', $value);

+        $this->modified['firstName'] = $names[0];
+        $this->modified['lastName'] = $names[1];
+    }

+Voila!

 ### The manager

 The manager is the entity's interface with the database.
 The manager behaves as a factory, where it creates new entities and injects